lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 You can add a note to a selected part of your image.
 This is useful if you want to make a note for future use, but do not want to tag and include it in the annotations.

-Select a part of the image and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
+Select a part of your image and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
 You will see the Add Tag and Add Note buttons in the panel on the right.

 <img width="980" alt="Screenshot 2024-03-04 at 19 58 06" src="https://github.com/rsimon/immarkus/assets/160752064/06f05864-0886-4c2c-bbd5-d65bf5580b25">